 Under our three-year management agreement with HMG (see Note 3), dated January 1, 2017, either party may terminate the agreement by written notice to the other party.
 However, if we terminate the agreement within one year, we are obligated to pay a termination fee up to three times the highest monthly management fee paid to HMG prior to the termination.
-For 2017, we expect the termination fee could be approximately \$92,000.
+For 2017, if we terminated the agreement, we expect the termination fee could be approximately \$92,000.